 Tuition for 2020-21 is $960/credit hour plus fees.

 Students who start the program within one year of graduation may qualify for a tuition discount of up to 30 percent on MAcc courses, up to 33 credit hours or 12 months of enrollment, whichever comes first.

 The George J. Till Accounting Scholarship is offered to outstanding undergraduate and graduate accounting students.
 The award varies from $500 to $5,000/year and is renewable for up to 4 years.

 To be considered for the scholarship, students must:

 - demonstrate financial need

-- Kaitlyn Ward '07, '08 MAcc, is a Private Accountant in Finance Development at Deere & Company, a position that opened to her after she completed an internship with the international company.
+- Kaitlyn Pulley '07, '08 MAcc, is a Senior International Accountant at Deere & Company, a position that opened to her after completing Deere's Accounting/Finance Development Program (FDP).